-We cover exhibitions, concerts, opera and chamber music, together with general cultural musings.
+We cover exhibitions, concerts, opera, chamber music, dance and jazz together with general cultural musings.
 We are selective about what we see and hear and we don’t “review everything”.
 Instead, we choose to write about the exhibitions and music which interest us personally.
 Guest posts on related subjects are also invited.

 Who we are